-The Holiday Season is a time of joy and cheers and for creating beautiful memories with loved ones.
-But if you are not careful, you can get injured during this busy time, and then we can assure you won’t be laughing all the way, you will be dashing to our emergency room.
+The Holiday Season is a time of joy and cheers, and for creating beautiful memories with loved ones.
+But if you are not careful, you can get injured during this busy time.
+Instead of laughing all the way, you will be dashing into an emergency room.

 Luckily, the experts at Altus Emergency are available to share some safety tips and to get your health back on track if you need it so you can enjoy your holiday season.

 Unfortunately, holiday-related injuries are more common than any of us would like.
 According to an annual report by the U.S. Consumer Product Safety Commission